rutikwankhade/Devblogs-hashnode/cl6aamnif0bfpz0nv8uj69dd9.md

 ![halfbaked.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659295683677/sk5-jd0aM.png align="center")

-Like when I thought, what if I could replace my browser's new tab with a productivity app, I built tabwave.
-What if I could reduce the hefty process of designing cover images and make it quick and easy, Coverview was born.
+Like when I thought, what if I could replace my browser's new tab with a productivity app, I built [Tabwave](https://tabwave.app).
+What if I could reduce the hefty process of designing cover images and make it quick and easy, [Coverview](https://coverview.vercel.app) was born.

 You see the pattern right?

-use script from the conference talk

-## The idea of half baked idea
+## 💡 The idea of half baked idea

 - When makers build products they usually launch them on a product hunt.
 But what if we could validate the idea before you spend hours building it?